The Eensy Weensy Spider Lesson Plan

 - Drawing paper or story paper

-- Drawing materials: pencils, markers, crayons, watercolor, etc.
+- Drawing materials of your choosing: pencils, markers, crayons, watercolor paints and brushes, etc.

 - Bookbinding material: small binder rings, yarn, or stapler